Skip to content →

 Forget about data literacy.
 Create habits of mind and trust in data among staff.

 Forget about data literacy.
-No amount of literacy will compete with the overwhelming amount of data staff are asked to process.
+No amount of literacy can compete with the overwhelming amount of data staff are asked to process.
 The amount of data we have far exceeds our capacity to use it.
 If literacy mattered in decision-making, why do so many leaders with PhDs struggle applying data?

 If you focus on data literacy, you’ll get decisions by compromise.
 And will get nowhere.
 If you create habits of mind among staff to be evidence-based practitioners and build trust in the accuracy of the institutional data they are using, you’ll get decision-making by informed judgment.
 That’s where quality improvement happens.